WebHare/platform/whtree/modules/system/doc/topics/testframework/validation.md

 completely from validation The `why` attribute is required to explain why this file is being excluded.
 Note that excluded files are also excluded from the language's editor tid scan.

+Validation will ignore `node_modules` and `vendor` directories and any directory whose name starts with a dot.